boum-garden/sdk/README.md

 Status: ![GitHub Actions](https://github.com/boum-garden/sdk/actions/workflows/main.yml/badge.svg)

 ## Overview
-This project provides an api client to interact with the [boum api](https://api.boum.us/swagger) and abstractions to simplify interactions with the underlying resources.
+This project provides an api client to interact with the [Boum API](https://api.boum.us/swagger) and abstractions to simplify interactions with the underlying resources.